Sonic the Fighters: Development and release

 In early prototypes demonstrated for the press, only Sonic and Tails were shown fighting on an early stage based on Green Hill Zone.
 Other characters were added later, and Naka personally asked AM2 to create new characters for the Sonic universe.
 Suzuki jokingly said that anyone who attempted a Sonic game had the duty to create new characters.
 They conceived two new characters, Bean the Dynamite and Bark the Polar Bear.
 Bean's design was inspired by the lead character in the Sega arcade game Dynamite Düx (1989).
 In later years, hackers found Honey from Fighting Vipers was hidden in Sonic the Fighters as a playable character, and modeled as an anthropomorphic cat.
 Kataoka believes Honey's character designer slipped her in there purposely.

-Sonic the Fighters was first released in Japanese arcades in June 1996, followed by a limited release in North America in July.
+Sonic the Fighters was first released in Japanese arcades in May 1996, followed by a limited release in the West sometime the same year.
 With its simplified controls, the game was marketed towards beginners, including women and children.
 In August 2005, it received its first home console release through Sonic Gems Collection, a Sonic games compilation for the GameCube and PlayStation 2.
 The collection also included Sonic CD, Sonic R, and several Sonic Game Gear titles.
 In November 2012, Sonic the Fighters was released for the PlayStation 3 and Xbox 360 via each consoles' respective online marketplace.
 This version added Metal Sonic, Doctor Robotnik, and Honey the Cat as playable characters and featured new online versus modes.
 Sonic the Fighters is playable at the in-game arcades in Lost Judgment (2021), added as part of the Sonic series' 30th anniversary, and Like a Dragon Gaiden: The Man Who Erased His Name (2023).
 This version of the game retains the hidden characters from the digital re-releases.

 Kataoka stated in 2006 that Sonic the Fighters was the game he was most proud of.
 Naka also approved of the final product.